The songwriter Richard Clapton, in 1975, warned:

 When you build Wills on our law firm’s website one of the questions asks who can challenge your Will.
 Both a spouse and a defacto can challenge your Will.
 The Full Court said:

 “In determining whether two people have a relationship as a couple living together on a genuine domestic basis the court has regard to all of the circumstances of their relationship.
 Whether such a relationship exists depends on an assessment of all of the circumstances of the relationship.
-Each circumstance is given such weight as the court considers appropriate (see Sinclair & Whittaker [2013] FamCAFC 129).”
+Each circumstance is given such weight as the court considers appropriate (see Sinclair & Whittaker [2013] FamCAFC 129).”can you be married to more than one person under australian law

 “Each element of a relationship draws its colour and its significance from the other elements, some of which may point in one direction and some in the other.
 What must be looked at is the composite picture.
 Any attempt to isolate individual factors and to attribute to them relative degrees of materiality or importance involves a denial of common experience and will almost inevitably be productive of error.